 It is easy to be carried away here.
 Take into consideration what you can use and your storage capacity.
 See FDA Food Storage Recommendations Chart.

 Frozen fruits and vegetables can be a mainstay of your cooking strategy.
 You can take out the amount you need for a meal.

-If you are lucky enough to have this, you can buy only what you need of come common stables usually at a lower cost per weight.
+If you are lucky enough to have this, you can buy only what you need from common stables, usually at a lower cost per weight.

 Large markets, natural food, and health food stores may have these sections.

-Those cans and packages.
-Most will have use by dates.
+Most products will have use-by dates.
 I usually watch those since that is safe.
-Realize that many of the dates don’t have a lot of meaning so a Google search will answer a lot of questions.
+Realize that many dates don't have much meaning, so that a Google search will answer many questions.

 How do you equip a kitchen for a smaller household?
 Here are my suggestions for the equipment that you will find helpful.
 You will find links in The Cooking for Two Shop.